Abjad/abjad/docs/source/literature_examples/ligeti.rst

     from abjad.demos import ligeti

 This example demonstrates the power of exploiting redundancy to model musical structure.
-The piece that concerns us here is Ligeti's *Désordre*: the first piano study from Book I. Specifically, we will focus on modeling the first section of the piece:
+The piece that concerns us here is Ligeti's "Désordre" (1986): the first piano etude from Book I. Specifically, we will focus on modeling the first section of the piece:

 .. image :: images/desordre.jpg

 The redundancy is immediately evident in the repeating pattern found in both staves.
 The pattern is hierarchical.
-At the smallest level we have what we will here call a *cell*:
+At the smallest level we have what we will here call a cell:

 ..  abjad::
     :hide: